mrenrich84/CV/README.md

 All of these was more cool and challenging than stressfull - such a great adventure!
 Apart the last one, obviously...

-#### Empathy with management "humans"
+#### Sympathy with management humans
 Owning a restaurant for a year gave me some good insights on how difficult can managers life be.
 Trying to be a "good" boss while constantly making choices and have to deal with their consequences (sometimes not happy), developed in myself a sympathy for business runners.

 ***